 Alexandra Marin - Assistant Professor, Department of Sociology, University of Toronto, Canada

-Ian McCulloh - Senior Scientist at the Applied Physics Lab, Johns Hopkins University, USA
+Ian McCulloh - Associate Professor, Johns Hopkins University, USA

 Susie Pak - Associate Professor, History, St. John´s University, USA